zwhasan/2048-magic/README.md

 Still updating!
 Issues and Pull Requests are super welcome—let’s make this game even more awesome together!

 ---
+## 🙏 Acknowledgements

+Thanks to the following sponsors for supporting this project:
+- [Serv00](https://serv00.com/) for providing the server

 _Last updated: May 2025_